jpachebat/py_boost/README.md

 Here is the code and data for NeurIPS' 2022 Higher Order Optimization workshop paper: "Higher Order Optimization for Gradient Boosting Decision Trees".

-It is based on py_boost: https://github.com/sb-ai-lab/Py-Boost
+It is based on [py_boost](https://github.com/sb-ai-lab/Py-Boost).

 ## Data

 Data in the data folder were obtained by running the `create_data.py` file.
-Each dataset is retrieved from OpenML, and split in 80% train, 20% test.
+Each dataset is retrieved from OpenML and split in 80% train, 20% test.

-## Installation
+## Experiments

+To run the experiments, you must meet the requirements of [py_boost](https://github.com/sb-ai-lab/Py-Boost).